Sections

 (Cox-250).

-The image and animation below illustrate what we know of the
+What we know of the

-past of continenal drift.
+past of continenal drift

-Image link: Wikimedia Commons.
+Image link: Wikimedia Commons:

-php require("/home/jeffery/public_html/astro/earth/geology/plate_tectonics/plate_tectonics_videos.html");?>
+php require("/home/jeffery/public_html/astro/earth/geology/plate_tectonics/continental_drift_past.html");?>

 Question: What also grows at about 3 cm/yr?